 - All infants born to HIV-2-infected mothers should receive the standard 6-week zidovudine prophylactic regimen (BIII).

-- In the United States, breastfeeding is not recommended for infants of HIV-2-infected mothers (AIII).
+- In the United States, where safe infant formula is readily available, breastfeeding is not recommended for infants of HIV-2-infected mothers (AIII).

 |Rating of Recommendations: A = Strong; B = Moderate; C = Optional

 Rating of Evidence: I = One or more randomized trials with clinical outcomes and/or validated laboratory endpoints; II = One or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion